-As for the standard VAE, training a DVAE is based on maximization of the variational lower bound (VLB).
-In the case of DVAEs, the VLB initially defined in \eqref{eq:VLB-1} naturally extends to data sequences as:
+As for the standard VAE, training a DVAE is based on the maximization of the VLB.
+In the case of DVAEs, the VLB initially defined in \eqref{varFreeEnergyParam} is extended to data sequences as follows:

-With the factorization in~\eqref{q_dist_chaine_rule}, the expectation in \eqref{VLB1} can be expressed as a cascade of expectations, taken with respect to conditional distributions over individual latent vectors at different time indices:
+With the factorization in \eqref{q_dist_chaine_rule}, the expectation in \eqref{VLB1} can be expressed as a cascade of expectations taken with respect to conditional distributions over individual latent vectors at different time indices:

 where $\psi(\myz[1:T])$ denotes any function of $\myz[1:T]$.
-Then by injecting \eqref{time_slide_ordered_model} and \eqref{q_dist_chaine_rule} into \eqref{VLB1}, and using the above cascade, we can develop the VLB as follows:
+Then, by injecting \eqref{time_slide_ordered_model} and \eqref{q_dist_chaine_rule} into \eqref{VLB1}, and using the above cascade, we can develop the VLB as follows:

-To our knowledge, this is the first time the VLB is presented in this most general form that is valid for the large class of (causal) DVAE models.
+To the best of our knowledge, this is the first time that the VLB is presented in this most general form, which is valid for the entire class of (causal) DVAE models.